 • Strong leadership skills

 • Strategic, innovative and creative thinker, with strong problem solving skills

 For an informal discussion about the post, please contact Prof Paul Wyatt, tel: (01382) 386231 or e-mail: email@example.com (do not send applications to this email address).

 Applications in the form of a CV and covering letter, including the names and addresses of 3 referees, should be sent by e-mail to firstname.lastname@example.org by end 31st May 2011, including the subject as 3DPM001.

 The University of Dundee is committed to equal opportunities and welcomes applications from all sections of the community.

 The University of Dundee is a Scottish Registered Charity, No. SC015096.

 1 job with University of Dundee

-The Drug Discovery Unit at the University of Dundee is seeking a motivated, proactive and experienced scale-up chemist.
+The Drug Discovery Unit (DDU), University of Dundee is seeking a highly motivated and expert medicinal chemist